centria/advanced-csharp/src/content/part10/part10-3.md

 * Section 1

 Card's value is represented as a number *2, 3, ..., 14* and its suit as *Club, Diamond, Heart or Spade*.
 Ace's value is 14.
 The value is represented with an integer, and the suit as an enum.

 Cards also have a method **ToString**, which can be used to print the value and the suit in a readable form.

+Fix the ToString to include special returns for the face cards (J, Q, K and A).

 New cards can be created like this: